The refined class number formula for Drinfeld modules: Nuclear automorphisms

 \section{Nuclear automorphisms}

 In \cite[\S 2]{TAM}, Taelman adapted Anderson's `trace calculus' from \cite[\S 2]{Anderson} to develop a theory of determinants for `nuclear endomorphisms' of infinite-dimensional $\Fq$-vector-spaces.
-Later, for any finite abelian group $\mathcal{A}$, Ferrara, Green, Higgins and Popescu \cite[\S 2]{fghp} extended Taelman's theory to consider $\mathcal{A}$-equivariant determinants for nuclear endomorphisms of topological $\Fq[\mathcal{A}]$-modules which are $\mathcal{A}$-cohomologically-trivial.
+Later, given a finite abelian group $\mathcal{A}$, Ferrara, Green, Higgins and Popescu \cite[\S 2]{fghp} extended Taelman's theory to consider $\mathcal{A}$-equivariant determinants for nuclear endomorphisms of topological, projective $\Fq[\mathcal{A}]$-modules.

 Since we do not have an appropriate notion of reduced determinant over the general group rings we wish to work with, we instead associate appropriate classes in Whitehead groups to nuclear automorphisms.